Should I Take a Gap Year?

 Some of the links on this page may be from our sponsors.
 We provide you with helpful information and access to resources.
 Learn more about our mission and advertising.

-A gap year can make you more mature, increase your skills, and provide invaluable experiences.
-Find out how it works and who qualifies.
+A gap year can help you gain maturity, build new skills, and gain real-world experience.
+Here’s how it works and who it’s best suited for.

-As the name suggests, a gap year is a break between schooling, but it can also be a break between graduating and entering the workforce.
+As the name implies, a gap year is a break between phases of education, though it can also be taken between graduating and entering the workforce.

-Essentially, a gap year is a year to travel, do volunteer work, or otherwise better yourself and further your studies.
-Most people take it in between major changes, such as after high school and before college or after undergraduate school and before graduate school.
+Typically, a gap year is used to travel, volunteer, work, or focus on personal development and skill-building.
+Most people take a gap year during major transitions, such as between high school and college or between undergraduate and graduate school.

 • You may need to reapply to your college after taking time off